paarth1995/casetext/README.md

 8. Run `kubectl port-forward svc/python-casetext 8000:8000`
 9. Go to http://localhost:8000/terms to access it via the browser.

-## Provision on AWS EKS and access the app publically
+## Provision on AWS EKS and access the app publicly

 1. sso into your aws account.
 2. `cd casetext/infra`